deliveroo/nginx-sidecar/README.md

 # nginx-sidecar

-A simple nginx reverse proxy sidecar, which can be placed in front an application's web container to queue requests and to provide statistics to New Relic about request queuing.
+A simple nginx `Reverse Proxy` sidecar, which can be placed in front an application's web container to queue requests and to provide statistics to New Relic about request queuing.

 ## Requirements